open-watcom/open-watcom-v2/BUILD.md

         can start documentation build from scratch.

     builder test
-      - Run all automated tests.
+      - Run all automated tests on release tree (`rel`).

+    builder buildtest
+      - Run automated tests on build tree (`bld`).
+This can be used for individual project testing during development.

 Many of the projects use the `pmake` features of builder (see `builder.doc`) to determine what to build.
 The `pmake` source is in `bld\pmake`.